AminRoma/MaxCovering/README.md

 }
 ````

-### Debug solver for very high maximum budget and unused resources.
+### Debug solver for very high maximum budget and unused resources

 We observe that when the budget is very high and an amount of budget remain unused while the demand is satisfied with a significant lower budget, the solver report infeasible.
-In this section we reduce budget behind scence to find a solutiono avoid ompr or glpk bug.
+In this section we reduce budget behind scence to find a solution and avoid ompr or glpk bug.

 ```{r logfile2, eval=FALSE}